Mr-Faizan-Asim/Mini-Excel/README.md

-# Mini Excel
+# Mini Excel - Console-Based

-Welcome to Mini Excel, a simple Console-based spreadsheet application.
+Welcome to Mini Excel, a simple console-based spreadsheet application.

 ## Features

-- Create, edit, and delete cells in a grid-based interface.
+- Create and edit cells in a text-based grid.
 - Perform basic mathematical calculations (addition, subtraction, multiplication, division).
-- Save and load your spreadsheet data.
+- Save and load your spreadsheet data from text files.

-## How to Use
+## Usage

-Using Mini Excel is straightforward:

-1. Click on a cell to select it.
-Selected cells are highlighted.
-2. To edit a cell, double-click on it, and a text input field will appear.
+1. **Installation:** No installation required.
+Simply download the source code or binary file.

+2. **Run the Application:**

+   - If it's a binary file, run it from the command line.
+   - If it's a script, use your preferred programming language's interpreter (e.g., Python, Ruby, etc.).

+3. **Commands:**

+   - Use arrow keys and Enter to navigate and edit cells.
-3. To perform a calculation, type your formula into the cell (e.g., `=A1+B1`).
+   - To perform a calculation, enter a formula (e.g., `=A1+B1`) and press Enter.
-4. Press Enter or click elsewhere to apply the calculation.
-5. To save your work, click the "Save" button.
-6. To load a saved spreadsheet, click the "Load" button and select your saved file.

-## Example
+   - Save: Use a specific command to save your work.
+   - Load: Use a specific command to load a saved spreadsheet.

+4. **Example:**

    Here's an example of a basic spreadsheet:

 | A1 | B1 | C1 |
 |---|---|---|
 | 5 | 10 | =A1+B1 |

-## License

-This project is licensed under the MIT License.
-You can find more details in the [LICENSE](LICENSE) file.

-## Contributing

-If you'd like to contribute to this project, please follow the guidelines in the [CONTRIBUTING.md](CONTRIBUTING.md) file.

 ## Feedback and Issues